pytroll/pytroll.github.io/index.md

 ### Next Pytroll Contributor Week (PCW)

-The 2019 Spring Pytroll Contributor Week (PCW) will be in Madison, WI, USA from May 13th to May 17th.
-See the announcement [here](https://go.wisc.edu/ty79a6) for more information.
+The 2019 Autumn Pytroll Contributor Week (PCW) will be at the Danish Meteorological Institute (DMI) in Copenhagen, from November 25th till 29th.
+This Pytroll Week also marks the 10 years anniversary of Pytroll!
+Announcment to be posted here soon.

 The PCWs is a gathering of the developers and users of Pytroll during which they address issues and new features in the project and work/code together.
 It is a great opportunity to learn more about Pytroll and get involved in